Hailing from Tel Aviv, Noam Wiesenberg is a highly sought after bassist and arranger on the New York music scene.

 Noam was born into a music family, and exposed to many different genres at an early age.
 After 12 years of playing the cello, Noam switched his focus to the double bass at age 20.
 The first of several musical crossroads, he chose to focus on jazz because he was mesmerized by the musical capabilities of jazz musicians.
 Following this transition, he quickly became an integral part of the Israeli Jazz scene.
 His classical background informs both his composition and arranging, and has lead to collaborations with some of the top symphony orchestras in Israel, including The Jerusalem Symphony Orchestra, The Israel Symphony Orchestra Rishon LeZion, The Haifa Symphony Orchestra, and the Israel Defense Force Education Unit Orchestra.

 Noam studied composition and arranging at the Jerusalem Academy of Music and Dance and Jazz Performance at the Rimon School of Jazz and Contemporary Music.
 He moved to the USA in 2008 to further his formal studies, and in 2010 graduated Magna Cum Laude in Jazz Performance from Berklee College of Music in Boston.
 He then moved to New York, realizing a years-long dream to join many of his friends, collaborators, and mentors.
-Noam has since worked with many musicians from New York and beyond, including Antonio Sanchez, Ari Hoenig, Billy Hart, Jeff “Tain” Watts, Gilad Hekselman, Lage Lund, Jonathan Kreisberg, Seamus Blake, Will Vinson, Dave Liebman, Shai Maestro, Uri Cane, Matisyahu, Mark O’Connor and Javier Limon.
-He has has toured in Africa, India, Europe and performed at venues including Monterey Jazz Festival, Vittoria Jazz Festival, Langnau Jazz Night, Kennedy Center, the Philadelphia Museum of Art, Boston Museum of Fine Arts, Jazz Standard, Blue Note, Small’s Jazz Club, Smoke Jazz Club, Le Poisson Rouge and Joe’s Pub.
+Noam has since worked with many musicians from New York and beyond, including Antonio Sanchez, Ari Hoenig, Billy Hart, Jeff “Tain” Watts, Gilad Hekselman, Lage Lund, Jonathan Kreisberg, Seamus Blake, Will Vinson, Dave Liebman, Aaron Goldberg, Shai Maestro, Uri Cane, Matisyahu and more.

 As an arranger, his extensive international work includes an arrangement for the Metropole Orkest with Grammy award winning singer Lalah Hathaway, conducted by the multiple Grammy award winner Vince Mendoza.
 Additionally, Wiesenberg wrote string quartet arrangements for Chilean Singer-Guitarist Camila Meza’s new project - “Camila Meza & Nectar Orchestra”, and was the arranger and musical director of a nonet project led by luminary drummer - Ari Hoenig.

-Following a ten year career as an arranger and performer of the work of other musicians, Noam has just completed recording his debut album, "Roads Diverge", which will be released in the spring of 2018.
+Following a ten year career as an arranger and performer of the work of other musicians, Noam has just completed recording his debut album, "Roads Diverge", which will be released on May 18th 2018 on Brooklyn Jazz Underground Records.